Creating Machine Users

 Workflows read & write access

 This is required to update GitHub Action workflow files.
-When vending delegated repositories for Enterprise customers, Pipelines will create new repositories, including content in the .github/workflows
+When vending delegated repositories for Enterprise customers, Pipelines will create new repositories, including content in the .github/workflows directory.
+Without this permission, Pipelines would not be able to provision repositories with this content.

 Members read & write access

-This is required to update GitHub organization team members.
+Required to update GitHub organization team members.
 When vending delegated repositories for Enterprise customers, Pipelines will add team members to a team that has access to a delegated repository.
 Without this permission, Pipelines would not be able to provision repositories that are accessible to the correct team members.

 ci-read-only-user

-to your repository
+Invite ci-read-only-user to your repository

-repository with read access.
+Invite ci-user-read-only to your infrastructure-live-root repository with read access.

 Checklist:

-Create the appropriate tokens for the ci-read-only-user
+Create a token for ci-read-only-user

-Create the following token for the ci-read-only-user
+Generate the following token for the ci-read-only-user:

 Checklist: